Wednesday, August 13, 2025

 "They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved."

-There is is nothing in the modern Mass that is not in the Holy Scriptures.
-There is nothing in the modern Mass that is used out of the context that it was used in the Holy Scriptures.
+There is is nothing in the Catholic Mass that is not in the Holy Scriptures.
+There is nothing in the Catholic Mass that is used out of the context that it was used in the Holy Scriptures.

 Is it wrong to sit down and gaze upon a picture of someone long past, say, a parent?
 Someone you might have loved very much, and yearn for them to come back?
 Is it wrong to look at that picture and talk to that person as if he or she was there with you and tell him or her how much you miss him or her?
 Is it wrong for you to believe the person in that picture is in Heaven looking after you?
 Is it wrong to ask the person in the picture for help and believe that he or she is praying with you to God for an answer?
 Is it wrong to go to the grave-site of someone you love and discuss a problem with them?
 Is it wrong to ask that loved one to help you pray or to pray with you to God?

-Through the Catholic Church, it's architecture, art, history and philosophy; I have come to know and believe in two families; my earthly one, consisting of my parents, sisters, wife's family and my spiritual family, consisting of Jesus, Mary and Joseph.
-Pictures of my earthly family come from cameras, pictures of my spiritual family were made by the Masters.
+Through the Catholic Church, it's architecture, art, history and philosophy; I have come to know and believe in two families; my earthly one, consisting of my parents, sisters, my wife's family, friends and my spiritual family, consisting of Jesus, Mary and Joseph.
+Pictures of my earthly family come from cameras, pictures of my spiritual family were made by Master carvers and artists.
 Both are made by humans.

 My self and soul search goes on and will keep going on; the earthly world tries to pull me in one direction, the spiritual world tries to pull me in another direction.
 I put no boundaries between my worlds, I try my best not to judge anyone in either world.
 I do my best to leave judgement to God.

 It doesn't matter what we label ourselves as, Protestant, Catholic, Jehovah Witness, Methodist, ...
 What matters, to God, is how we live.
 Do we follow Jesus and his disciples?
-Or do we judge each other on how we go about our daily lives, how we as individuals worship, or how we as individuals interpret individual passages in the Bible?
+Or do we judge each other on how we go about our daily lives, how we as individuals worship?
 Do we throw away the Bible and peck at each other over "our" individual interpretation of individual passages of a very large book?

 God made us all different, maybe we should accept the differences and accept each other as brothers and sisters the way Jesus accepted his disciples and all those who believed and had faith in him.
 "Catholic" is only a label, how and what I believe and have faith in along with how I worship is my way of life.
 It is between me and God and wrong for me to judge others on their way of life and wrong for them to judge me on how I live my life.